NIBM-SOCE/CurRes26-CS-SE/README.md

 ## 8. Status and Conventions

 Descriptors in this repository are issued as governance-ready drafts for review.
-Where a descriptor still has an open item (for example, a learning-outcome set or an assessment weighting awaiting confirmation), that is stated explicitly within the descriptor itself.
+Where a descriptor still has an open item (for example, a learning-outcome set, an assessment weighting or a staffing name awaiting confirmation), that is stated explicitly at the head of the descriptor itself.
 Documents follow UK English, Title Case module titles, and a table-first presentation throughout.